aiser-team/cabrnet/README.md

 CaBRNet provides options to save training checkpoints and resuming the training process from a given checkpoint.
 - `--checkpoint-frequency num_epochs` indicates the frequency of checkpoints (in number of epochs).
 If not provided, **only the best model is kept during training** (in the `best/` subdirectory)
-- `--resume-from /path/to/checkpoint/directory` indicates where the training process should resume.
+- `--resume-from /path/to/checkpoint/directory` indicates the directory from which the training process should resume.
 If not provided, the training process starts from the first epoch.
+More precisely, each training checkpoint directory contains:
+  - a copy of the YML file describing the model architecture, as specified [here](src/cabrnet/generic/model.md).
+  - a copy of the YML file describing the dataset, as specified [here](src/cabrnet/utils/data.md).
+  - a copy of the YML file describing the training configuration, as specified [here](src/cabrnet/utils/optimizers.md).
+  - the current model state dictionary.
+  - the current state of all optimizers and learning rate schedulers.
+  - a file `state.pickle` containing auxiliary information such as:
+    - the index of the current epoch.
+    - the hardware device used.
+    - the current best metrics (*e.g.* accuracy or cross-entropy loss).
+    - the random seed used originally.
+    - the internal state of each random number generator (torch, numpy and python).
 - To avoid inadvertently erasing a previous training run, CaBRNet will abort the training process if the output directory already exists.
 To override this check, use the `--overwrite` option.